A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

-This parameter is set according to the actual application scenario and defines the upper limit on the number of encrypted blocks into which a single file is divided.
+This parameter is determined according to the actual application scenario and defines the maximum number of encrypted blocks that a single file can be divided into.
 In the subsequent security benefit evaluation, to simplify the analysis (for standardization needs), it is often uniformly assumed that all files reach the maximum block length $l$.

-(3) Security Level of the Encryption Scheme, $\epsilon_{\mathrm{max}}$:
+(3) Security level of the encryption scheme, $\epsilon_{\mathrm{max}}$:

-This is determined by the security requirements of the application system and must be confirmed through consultation between the cryptographic system designer and the user.
+This is determined by the security requirements of the application system and must be confirmed by consulting between the cryptographic system designer and the user.

-\textbf{Step 2:metric calculation}\\ (1) Estimation Method for Key Rotation Interval $Q^\ast$ (Maximum Number of Files Encrypted by a Single Key):
+\textbf{Step 2: metric calculation}\\ (1) Evaluation method for QKD-key renewal period $Q^\ast$ (maximum number of files encrypted by a single QKD-key):